rupalirajput2597/beer_barrel_app/README.md

 The application consists of the following screens:

 1. **Login**: This screen is displayed when the user is not logged in.
-It provides social login options using Google and Linkedin.
+It provides social login options using Google, Facebook and Linkedin.

 2. **Home**: After successful login, the user is redirected to the home screen.
 This screen displays a list of products fetched from the backend using the Punk API.
 The products are presented in a scrollable grid view, supporting pull-to-refresh and scroll-to-load-more functionality.